 By John Linn, Co-Founder, Bella FSM

-When your software keeps techs in the field connected; speed, reliability and uptime are imperative.
+When your software keeps technicians in the field connected, speed, reliability and uptime are imperative.

-When we started Bella FSM seven years ago, leveraging Rackspace managed hosting was a no-brainer.
+When we started Bella FSM in 2005, leveraging Rackspace managed hosting was a no-brainer.
 Why?
 Two words: Fanatical Support.

 We’re a small company with limited resources.
 We rely heavily on Rackspace to manage and operate our server infrastructure.